Meii0606/CloudInfra_project_classtest/README.md

 ```bash
 terraform destroy
 ```

-## Architecture

-This deployment:

-1. Creates a GKE cluster in your specified GCP project and region
-2. Deploys the pre-configured Jenkins and SonarQube containers
-3. Sets up persistent storage for both services
-4. Initializes the storage with backup data from Google Cloud Storage
-5. Exposes both services with external IPs for access

 ## Reference
 - Farag, Mohamed.
 14-848 Cloud Infrastructure Course Lectures and Slides.
 Carnegie Mellon University, 2024.